apache/flink/docs/dev/table/sourceSinks.md

 For a type-safe, programmatic approach with explanatory Scaladoc/Javadoc, the Table & SQL API offers descriptors in `org.apache.flink.table.descriptors` that translate into string-based properties.
 See the [built-in descriptors](connect.html) for sources, sinks, and formats as a reference.

-A connector for `MySystem` in our example can extend `ConnectorDescriptor` as shown below:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">

+A custom descriptor can be defined by extending the `ConnectorDescriptor` class.

 {% highlight java %}
 import org.apache.flink.table.descriptors.ConnectorDescriptor;
 import java.util.HashMap;